 Civil unions are available in Colorado, Hawaii, Illinois, and New Jersey, and while they offer almost all of the benefits of marriage, couples in civil unions who are not legally married don’t qualify for federal benefits such as tax benefits or Social Security benefits.
 Delaware, Rhode Island, Vermont, New Hampshire and Connecticut had civil unions, but with the legalization of same-sex marriage in each of these states, valid civil unions have been (or will be) merged or converted into marriages.

-A few other states -- Colorado, Maine, and Wisconsin -- have domestic partnership laws or something similar, but they offer limited rights that don't really approximate marriage.
-Still, for folks living in these and other states, it's never too early to think about what you might do if new relationship options became available where you live.
+A few other states – Oregon, Nevada, and Wisconsin– offer only domestic partnerships (or something similar,) but they provide limited rights that don't really approximate marriage.
+Still, for folks living in these and other states, it's never too early to think about what you might do if new relationship options become available where you live.
+With all major polls now showing that a majority of Americans supports same-sex marriage, the marriage equality battle in many states is just beginning – same-sex marriage bills are coming up for vote in several states, and a few same-sex marriage cases will be decided soon in various state supreme courts.
 (For up-to-date information, see Same-Sex Marriage: Developments in the Law.)

 Factors to Consider

 Here are some things to consider as you think about how you want to structure your relationship.